noid-group/BOCS/README.md

 ## Building and Installation
-BOCS is a loosely coupled set of tools for working with coarse-grained models of molecular systems that is compiled in three parts.
-The custom-lammps, force-matching, and pressure-matching components are compiled separately.
+BOCS is a loosely coupled set of tools for working with coarse-grained models of molecular systems.
+The three components of BOCS, custom-lammps, force-matching, and pressure-matching, are each compiled separately.
 Installation instructions can be found in the User Manual in the /docs folder.
 Briefly, custom-lammps uses the LAMMPS build system, and the force-matching and pressure-matching components both utilize CMake.
 The force-matching component relies on an existing GROMACS installation.
 You may compile your own compatible version of GROMACS, or one of those included in /dependencies.